Ethics, safety, and trust in Workplace Analytics – best practices and examples to draw inspiration from

 People director | People Analyst

-On our blog, we recently explained the four pillars of ethics and trust in People Analytics – privacy, security, eliminating bias, and people impact.
+On our blog, we recently explained the four pillars of ethics and trust in Workplace Analytics – privacy, security, eliminating bias, and people impact.
 In this article, we’d like to further discuss how – by recognizing these four elements – you can safeguard employee data and nurture their trust.
-You’ll find a comprehensive list of the best practices below, inspired by some of the best People Analytics implementations on the market.
+You’ll find a comprehensive list of the best practices below, inspired by some of the best Workplace Analytics implementations on the market.
 Let’s jump right in.

 Best practices for ensuring your PA is run ethically and safely